Degradation-Aware Cooperative Multi-Modal GNSS-Denied Localization Leveraging LiDAR-Based Robot Detections: Introduction

-Utilizing direct detections of cooperating robots enables straightforward relative localization without requiring the robots to use the same sensory modalities and minimizes the communication requirements.
-In~\cite{xuOmniSwarmDecentralizedOmnidirectional2022}, the visual detections were used in addition to loop closures and \ac{UWB} measurements.
 In~\cite{horynaFastSwarmingUAVs2024}, ultraviolet markers were utilized for camera-based detection of cooperating \acp{UAV} in a multi-robot state estimation method.
 In \cite{zhuSwarmLIO2DecentralizedEfficient2025}, the authors proposed a tightly-coupled decentralized \ac{lidar}-based odometry for a swarm of \acp{UAV} utilizing \ac{lidar}-based detections of reflective markers on board the \acp{UAV}.
-However, the aforementioned all relied primarily on a single sensory modality, either \ac{lidar} or camera-based.
+However, the aforementioned works all relied primarily on a single sensory modality, either \ac{lidar} or camera-based.
 In \cite{pritzlFusionVisualInertialOdometry2023}, \ac{lidar}-based detections were utilized for relative localization in a heterogeneous team of a \ac{lidar}-equipped and camera-equipped \ac{UAV}.
 However, the fusion approach did not deal with variable uncertainties of the localization inputs and always treated the \ac{lidar}-based localization as perfectly reliable.
-Such an assumption is not valid in many real-world environments.
+Therefore, it would fail in the presence of \ac{lidar} degradations.
 In \cite{Spasojevic-RSS-23}, the authors proposed an active collaborative localization method for a \ac{UGV}-\ac{UAV} team.
 The \acp{UGV} were detected from cameras on board the \acp{UAV} and used as landmarks to improve the localization of the \acp{UAV}.
 The work primarily dealt with the optimal placement of the \acp{UGV} in the environment.
 However, the \acp{UGV} were only utilized as static landmarks, and the work did not deal with improving localization performance in the other way around, i.e., improving localization of the \acp{UGV} by the \acp{UAV}.

 In our work, we utilize direct 3D detections of the cooperating robots, obtained from \ac{lidar} data.
 In contrast to the state-of-the-art methods, we focus on a scenario where the multi-robot team combines multiple different sensory modalities, but each robot is equipped with only one distinct exteroceptive sensor type, e.g., one robot is only equipped with a \ac{lidar}, while another robot is only equipped with a camera.
 Our approach adapts to changing sensory degradations in the environment and does not rely on the assumption that a single modality is always reliable or always more accurate than the other one.